buhrmi/inertiax/readme.md

 ## Additional features

-This fork also adds the following features:
+This fork also adds the following features to make it easy to implement features like infinite scrolling.

 ### transformProps and preserveURL